graphql/graphql-spec/spec/Section 2 -- Language.md

 `Nullable`.
 These designators override the nullability set on a field by the schema for the operation where they're being used.
-In addition to being `Non-Nullable`, if a field marked with `!` resolves to `null`, it propagates to the nearest parent field marked with a `?` or to `data` if one does not exist.
+In addition to being `Non-Nullable`, if a field marked with `!` resolves to `null`, it propagates to the nearest parent field marked with a `?` or to `data` if there is not a parent marked with a `?`.
 An error is added to the `errors` array identical to if the field had been `Non-Nullable` in the schema.

-In this example, we can indicate that a `user`'s `name` that could possibly be `null`, should not be `null` and that `null` propagation should halt at the `user` field:
+In this example, we can indicate that a `user`'s `name` that could possibly be `null`, should not be `null` and that `null` propagation should halt at the `user` field.
+We can use `?` to create null propagation boundary. `user` will be treated as `Nullable` for this operation:

 ```graphql example
 {